It’s easy to get caught up in the excitement of an ERP implementation. The technology is new, the software is promising, and the CTO is revved up.

 However, once go-live rolls around, many companies find that the majority of employees are resistant to use the new software.

 This is why change management assessments are critical.
+What is change management?
+It is the process of looking at the human side of a project.
 Today, we’re outlining a few different types of assessments and discussing the value that each one can provide your organization.

 Why Conduct Change Management Assessments?